jyotiprasadpal/math-lib-test/README.md

 Math library
 =========

-A small library that adds/multiplies two numbers
+A small library that adds/multiplies two numbers.
+This libraryy is written in ES5, commonJS, browserify and gulp

 ## Installation